Located in the Iris Sankey Arboretum

 Escondido, CA 92025

 Queen Califia’s Magical Circle repairs are underway and the exhibit is closed.
-The repairs involving excavating, refabricating, replacing and re-grouting many mirror, black and white tiles in the sculpture garden entry are anticipated for completion by summer 2014.
+The repairs, involving excavating, refabricating, replacing and re-grouting many mirror, black and white tiles in the sculpture garden entry, are anticipated for completion by Fall 2014.
 Details on how and when to re-open Queen Califia to the public are being worked out.
 The City is seeking volunteers to establish a docent program to serve during hours the facility will be open to the public.
 Please check back later for more information about the re-opening date.
 Thank you for your patience.

 Queen Califia's Magical Circle is the only American sculpture garden and the last major international project created by Niki de Saint Phalle (born France, 1930-2002).
 Inspired by California's mythic, historic and cultural roots, the garden consists of nine large-scale sculptures, a circular "snake wall" and maze entryway, sculpturally integrated bench seating, and native shrubs and trees planted within the interior plaza and along the outer perimeter.
 The garden bears the brilliant, unique mosaic ornamentation that is an unmistakable part of Saint Phalle's later work.